How does a late payment affect your credit score?

 My credit score has been affected by late payments.
 What can I do?

-Although there isn’t an overnight fix for missed or late payments appearing on your credit report, you can channel your focus on building a fresh history of positive credit use.
-Loqbox could be a good alternative to building your credit history with simple £2.50 a week membership payments.
-Activate all three of our clever credit-building tools for the best results.
+Although there isn’t an overnight fix for missed or late payments appearing on your report, you can channel your focus on building a history of positive credit use from now.
+A Loqbox membership could be a good alternative to building your credit history with our clever credit-building tools.

 Explore more articles